mitadic/webserv/README.md

 ## Usage

 ### 1. Build the Project
-To compile the project, run the following command:
+To compile the project after cloning and entering the cloned directory, run:
 ```bash
 make
 ```